 Cowes Week which is the home of UK sailing, much like Wimbledon is to tennis, is every August when 8,000 sailors matched by the same amount of visitors descend on the island for a week where everyone eats, sleeps and dreams yachts.
 If Rover is a bit reserved and crowd-shy then there is the less pacey Round the Island Race at the end of June where 1,500 yachts compete.

 If you want a good balance, then the wildlife walks won’t disappoint; the sites with royal connections are a history fix and the pubs that take dogs each have their own story to tell.
+You won’t be disappointed with the vast range of pet friendly beaches on the Isle of Wight.

 Our Top 7 Choices